mentorchita/task_jwt/README.md

 Create middleware for work verification and the ability to update the token should also be provided.
 Middleware name **verifyToken** .
 The program must have an .env configuration file.

-The product can be added, deleted, updated only by an authorized user
+The product can be added only by an authorized user